Piano, Guitar and Singing lessons in Coburg North

 There is an annual non-refundable studio fee of $30 per student to cover enrolment in online theory and practice courses, teaching materials and printing costs.

 Preferred payment method is via direct deposit; however, we do accept cash if required.
-Invoices are issued either on the 1st of the month, or the 1st day of term.
-Payment is due within 7 days.
+Invoices are issued either two weeks before the 1st of the month, or two weeks before the 1st day of term.
+Payment is due within 14 days.

 29th January to 1st April